 Aluminum Hitch Cargo Carriers – A Buyer’s Guide

-When choosing a hitch cargo carrier, there are some key features to consider to best suit your specific needs.
+When choosing a hitch cargo carrier, some key features should be considered to suit your specific needs best.

 The Hitch Class of the Vehicle

 The vehicle’s hitch class is an essential factor to consider when choosing your rear-mounted cargo carrier.
 They can be 1.25 inches or 2 inches.
 The former is a common choice for small vehicles, while the larger trucks need 1.25 inches.

 The hitch class helps to choose the perfect attachment your vehicle needs.
 Small vehicles use 1.25 inches, and big vehicles use 2 inches because they want a firmer grip while moving.
 Hence, you can travel at average speed without fear of disbandment between the cargo carrier and the vehicle.

 Weight of the Cargo Carrier